 Here a few reactions from Preston and Sky’s Instagram post regarding this interaction Preston had:

-- This is the kind of friend we should all be—the kind that encourages our friends to make and keep the very covenants that will strengthen and bless them for literal ever.
+- This is the kind of friend we should all be—the kind that encourages our friends to make and keep the very covenants that will strengthen and bless them for literally ever.

 - I loved that you answered with questions.
 A “tell me more approach” and that you specifically asked “what covenants have you made?”
 Sharing these tidbits are very helpful!